eMARINE: Leading Tech Innovator in Global Maritime Industry

 We’ve discovered a small Korean company that is at the tip of the spear of the disruption in shipping.
 And it’s still under Wall Street’s radar.

-Based in Ulsan, South Korea, home of its partner Hyundai Heavy Industries (HHI), the world’s largest shipbuilder, this small Korean technology company has already proven itself a leader ready to capitalize on revolutionary change.
+Based in Busan, South Korea, home of its partner Hyundai Heavy Industries (HHI), the world’s largest shipbuilder, this small Korean technology company has already proven itself an industry leader ready to capitalize on revolutionary change.

 HHI’s partner in the development of smart ship technologies, eMARINE Global (OTC: EMRN), entered the US capital markets in the second half of 2017 with a listing on OTC Markets.
 This is believed to be the initial step in the company’s progression to a major US exchange and global operations.